 One thing worthy of note is that more than 50% of melanomas are believed to arise from the skin without a preexisting pigmented lesion.

 Early detection of melanoma is the best hope of reducing mortality and achieving a cure.
-Emphasizing to high-risk patients about the need of regular total body self or dermatological examination is very important.
+Emphasizing to high-risk patients about the need for regular total body self or dermatological examination is very important.

 The warning signs of early melanoma follow the ABCDE criteria for a changing mole: